Philippine bid for the 2019 FIBA Basketball World Cup

-The Philippine bid for the 2019 FIBA Basketball World Cup was Samahang Basketbol ng Pilipinas' unsuccessful bid for the right to host the 2019 FIBA Basketball World Cup.
+In early 2015, the National Basketball Association of the Philippines, Samahang Basketbol ng Pilipinas, unsuccessfully bid for the right to host the 2019 FIBA Basketball World Cup.
 On 16 March 2015, the bid became one of the only two formal candidates with the other bidding nation being China, as FIBA decided that the 2019 World Cup will be played in Asia.

 Bid team

 A six-man bidding team was formed in December 2014, to attend the bid workshop in Geneva, Switzerland.
 It was led by Philippine Tourism Undersecretary Domingo Ramon Eneiro, Philippine Basketball Association Chairman Pato Gregorio, and SBP Executive Director Sonny Barrios.
 Also included in the team are SBP Deputy Executive Director Butch Antonio, Logistics Consultant Andrew Teh, and Octagon Asia-Pacific President Sean Nicholls.